sheelarani/-datasciencecoursera/DataCleaning/Codebook.md

 * subject : Subject label for each participant
 * activity: Activity performed by each participant
-* varable: Measurement name for the signals collected in this experiment
+* variable: Measurement name for the signals collected in this experiment
 * avg_value: Average value for each measurement, activity and subject

 The dataset includes the following files: